Injury Prevention Black Jack, MO

 • Poor muscle recruitment

-How to Prevent Injury in Black Jack, MO
+Injury Prevention Methods in Black Jack, MO

-• Use correct technique — Through the years, each sport and physical activity develops a consensus of the best ways to position and move your body.
-These techniques not only improve performance but help reduce the risk of injury.
-Football players are taught to tackle with the shoulder in order to reduce the risk of brain damage, and rotational athletes like golfers and baseball players learn how to best rotate their body.
-We utilize DorsaVi video motion analysis to capture how you move and evaluate how to improve it.
+• Use correct technique — In every physical activity, there is an accepted way to position and move your body.
+These techniques not only improve performance but help prevent injuries.
+Football players are taught to tackle with the shoulder in order to reduce the risk of a concussion, and rotational athletes like golfers and baseball players learn how to best apply torque to your body.
+We use DorsaVi video motion analysis to capture how you move and educate you on how to improve it.

 Injury Prevention Black Jack, MO | Sports Therapy | Physical Therapy Near Black Jack